lbaile21/LLMstudio/README.md

 llmstudio server --ui
 ```

 When the `--ui` flag is set, you'll be able to access the UI at [http://localhost:3000](http://localhost:3000).
-If port 3000 is already in use, stop the conflicting process before starting the server.
+If port 3000 is already in use, stop the conflicting process before starting the server (on Linux/macOS, `lsof -i :3000` will show which process is holding the port).

 ## 🤔 About LLMstudio